This article is one of a series introducing some of the best Japanese albums.

 The Fishmans is a Japanese rock band formed in 1987.
 As a genre, they are classified as dub or dream pop.

-Frontman Shinji Sato passed away in 1999, but the band’s popularity continues to grow.
+Even though frontman Shinji Sato passed away in 1999, the band’s popularity continues to grow.
 His singing style is very unique in the world.
 Perhaps he was influenced by Imawano Kiyoshiro (leader of the Japanese rock band RC Succession).

 Although the band made their major label debut, none of their works have been hits on the Japanese music charts, and many Japanese people are unfamiliar with the band, except for avid music fans.